supertux038/J804_Groshev_Berendakova_Ermakov_HomeProject/README.md

 A simple library to draw flat gamefield.
 Made as a project for studying.
 ## Getting started
 ### Installation
 Just clone the repo or download a zip and compile it.
 Nothing special.
+Or see our releases on Github and download jar.
 ### First tests
 Run this and you should see an emty gamefield appear.
 ```